-This Easter I have decided that we will make an yeast cake (babka), instead one of our favourite cheesecake.
+This Easter I have decided that we will make a yeast cake (babka), instead one of our favorite cheesecake.
 That was a bold decision.
-I like yeast cakes, especially when they are still warm and have crumble on the top, but in my head they exist with a summer day preferably in a countryside.
+I like yeast cakes, especially when they are still warm and have crumbled on the top, but in my head, they exist with a summer day preferably in a countryside.
 Don’t ask me why.

 So I went for a fancy saffron babka.
 It has lovely colour, is surprisingly light (especially compared to cheesecake ;)), tastes best fresh and eaten the same day, but later on makes heavenly French toasts.

 And not for a moment I have regretted a decision of not making cheesecake.
 So never underestimate the power of simple cake.

 - 1/3 cup rum

 - 7g fast-action dried yeast

 - 60g butter, melted and cooled to lukewarm